jassadeol/leetcode-practice/README.md

 # leetcode-practice
-way for me to stay organized while i continue to practice my coding and problem solving skills
+A way for me to stay organized while i continue to practice my coding and problem solving skills